Regulation of Non-Lawyers

 The unauthorized practice of law is defined by Arizona Supreme Court Rule.
-Rule 31(a)(2)(B) states: Unauthorized practice of law includes but is not limited to: Engaging in the practice of law by persons or entities not authorized to practice pursuant to to paragraphs (b) or (c) or specifically admitted to practice pursuant to Rule 33(d); or lawyer, attorney at law, counselor at law, law, law office, J.D., Esq., or other equivalent words by any person or entity not authorized to practice pursuant to to paragraphs (b) or (c) or specifically admitted to practice pursuant to Rule 33(d), the use of which is reasonably likely to induce others to believe that the person or entity is authorized to engage in the practice of law in this state.
+Rule 31(a)(2)(B) states: Unauthorized practice of law includes but is not limited to: engaging in the practice of law by persons or entities not authorized to practice pursuant to paragraphs (b) or (c) or specifically admitted to practice pursuant to Rule 38(a); or using the designations lawyer, attorney at law, counselor at law, law, law office, J.D., Esq., or other equivalent words by any person or entity not authorized to practice law in this state pursuant to paragraphs (b) or (c) or specifically admitted to practice pursuant to Rule 38(a), the use of which is reasonably likely to induce others to believe that the person or entity is authorized to engage in the practice of law in this state.

 Who can practice law in Arizona?

 Only active members of the State Bar of Arizona and other persons who comply with the Arizona Supreme Court's rules regarding the practice of law may practice law in Arizona.

 Only active members of the State Bar of Arizona and other persons who comply with the Arizona Supreme Court's rules regarding the practice of law may provide legal advice in Arizona.

 The Legal Document Preparer Program certifies legal document preparers in Arizona.
 Legal Document Preparers are certified individuals who prepare or provide legal documents without the supervision of an attorney.
 Legal Document Preparers may provide general legal information but may not give legal advice.
 Effective July 1, 2003, all individuals and businesses preparing legal documents without the supervision of an attorney in good standing with the State Bar of Arizona, must be certified pursuant to Rule 31 and Arizona Code of Judicial Administration §7-208.